swaptacular/swpt_stomp/README.md

 Dependencies
 ------------

-Containers started from the generated docker image must have access to the following servers:
+Containers started from the generated docker image must have access to the following services:

 1. [RabbitMQ] server instance, which acts as broker for SMP messages.